ianhutch96/cs6290_notes/9-manyCores.md

 # Many Cores

-Two major challenges encountered in implementing a multi­core system are:
+Some major challenges encountered in implementing a multi­core system are:

 1. ­As the number of cores increases, coherence traffic increases.
 This requires:
     - A scalable on-­chip network